projectvitalis/qih/papers/QIH-paper.md

 - A **base layer** that can unify diverse signals
 - A **cross-domain metric** with both scientific and practical value

-It is our view that health—like energy or entropy—is a fundamental property of systems.
+It is our view that health, like energy or entropy, is a fundamental property of systems.
 QIH is our first attempt to define and measure it.

 ## 3. Formal Definition of Health (QIH)